Jemma Redgrave: Doctor Who

-Redgrave later portrayed Kate alongside Peter Capaldi’s Twelfth Doctor in the Series 8 finale "Death in Heaven" (2014) and the 2015 episodes "The Magician's Apprentice", "The Zygon Invasion" and "The Zygon Inversion".
-She also began headlining the audio drama spin-off UNIT: The New Series for Big Finish Productions alongside Ingrid Oliver as Osgood, whom Redgrave appeared on-screen with in Doctor Who.
-Redgrave also played Kate in a promo video for Doctor Who: Time Fracture, an immersive experience that began running in London in April 2021 before returning to the main programme from Series 13 onwards.
+Additionally, Redgrave began headlining the Big Finish audio drama spin-off UNIT: The New Series as Kate alongside Ingrid Oliver as Osgood, whom Redgrave appeared on-screen with multiple times in Doctor Who, and would go on to play Kate in other spin-off audio plays.
+Regrave also featured as Kate in a promo video for Doctor Who: Time Fracture, an immersive experience that began running in London in April 2021.

-In March 2023, Russell T Davies announced a new spinoff series centered around UNIT and starring Redgrave.

 Personal life

 Redgrave married Tim Owen, a barrister at Matrix Chambers, in 1992.
 They had a son, Gabriel, in 1994.
 The couple separated from 1997 to October 1998.
 They reconciled, however, and had another son, Alfie, in 2000.
-They divorced in 2020.
+They have since divorced.
+She has a brother, Luke Redgrave, who is a camera operator, and two half-brothers, Arden and Harvey Redgrave.
+Her mother died in 1997 and her father died in 2010.